 And it’s not only the insurers who are evolving.
 Customers' behaviour has also changed considerably over the last decade.
 Whereas insurance firms once hounded customers for renewal dates, these days consumers are willing to put in significant leg-work to seek out an insurance deal that suits their individual needs and when they hit gold, they are keener than ever to tell all their friends.

 Insurance buying platform Bought By Many is one example of how insurance distribution is changing, shifting power increasingly towards the customer.
-At Bought By Many, people can sign up for groups dedicated to specific types of insurance, breed specific pet insurance for example, or travel insurance for those with a particular medical condition.
+At Bought By Many, people can sign up for groups dedicated to specific types of insurance for example, or travel insurance for those with a particular medical condition.